Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 # Step 3.
 Deploy the application

 Follow the instructions below to configure continuous deployment.
 This will automatically deploy your changes.
-Make sure to run the commands in the root directory of the repository.

 1. Navigate to the `nextjs-netlify` directory on your local machine: